Qovery/documentation/website/guides/tutorial/deploy-rails-with-postgresql.md

 my-db            | running | POSTGRESQL      | 11.5     | <hidden> | <hidden> | <hidden> | <hidden> | my-application
 ```

+As you see in the status output, the application as well as the database are automagically deployed.
 When your application `status` is `running`, you can use a browser or `curl` to access its endpoints.

 ## Trigger a new deployment